 Panettone: the fruitcake that keeps on givingJanuary 5, 2014

-Another festive season has come and gone, but something still lingers on, and on, and on …
+Festive seasons come and go, but something lingers on, and on, and on …

-My 89–year-old mother and her 84-year-old friend exchange panettoni every Christmas and until one of them has the courage to say “basta!” (enough) they will continue to feign surprise for many years.
+Mum is 91 now and seeing as her daughter hasn’t picked up the mantle of baking a panettone, she and her 88-year-old friend exchange commercial panettoni every Christmas.
+Until one of them has the courage to say “basta!” (enough!), they’ll probably continue to feign surprise at receiving one for many years.

-I quite like it and prefer it toasted, spread with thick slabs of butter.
+I have a love-hate relationship with the cake.
+The first few days after Christmas I enjoy it toasted, spread with thick slabs of butter.
 But after a fortnight, the novelty wears off.
-My mother receives many panettoni each year and thrusts great portions at me when I visit.
+My mother receives many panettoni from family friends and thrusts great portions at me when I visit.
 Hasn’t she heard of re-gifting?
-By mid January, even sandwiching it with sweet ricotta topped with berry sauce brings on an urge to donate the lot to charity.
+By mid-January, even sandwiching it with sweet ricotta topped with berry sauce brings on an urge to donate the lot to charity.

 Italy still loves them and sales in 2013 were expected to better those of previous years.
-Despite the country’s longest recession in 60 years, cash-strapped Italians refused to give up their expensive cakes baked in upmarket pasticcerie.
+Despite the country’s longest recession in 60 years, cash-strapped Italians refused to give up their expensive cakes baked in upmarket pasticcerie (bakeries).
 I guess they have to keep buying it to justify the annual film industry namesake ‘Cinepanettoni’ – Italian movies made specifically for the festive season and derided by critics as plotless, vulgar comedies rich with sexual innuendo.
-(Damn … so many years of working at the Sydney Film Festival … so many lost opportunities in suggesting these films be programmed.)

-So, with panettone ennui fast approaching, I’m happy to have found a clever way of disguising it.
-After sampling some lovely panettone gelato at Cremeria De Luca in Sydney last week I tried a recipe for ‘no-churn’ panettone gelato adapting it to include my own candied citron and Mandarinetto liqueur (included in previous posts).
+If you ever feel panettone ennui approaching, you can do what I do: disguise it!
+After sampling some lovely I’m happy to have found a clever way of disguising it.
+After sampling some lovely panettone gelato at Cremeria De Luca in Sydney, I experimented with a recipe for ‘no-churn’ panettone gelato adapting it to include my own candied citron and Mandarinetto liqueur (included in previous posts).
 I look forward to a new tradition.
 Happy 2014!

 No-churn Panettone Gelato (translated from the original Italian recipe) http://www.flickr.com/photos/plumdumplings/11768965403/